 Letter from Our Board President

-On behalf of the Board of Directors for Harambee Neighborhood Improvement District #7, we are honored to have been elected to serve this great neighborhood.
-Our NID’s purpose continues to be administering and allocating special assessment funds as yearly home repair grants to neighbors for projects that improve the quality of life for residents.
+On behalf of the Board of Directors for Harambee Neighborhood Improvement District #7, we are honored to have been elected to serve this esteemed neighborhood.
+Our NID's unwavering commitment is to empower our community by administering special assessment funds through yearly home repair grants and reinvesting these dollars in projects that benefit our neighbors.

 Sincerely,